 Milford, MI 48380

-Situated on 626 acres of hills, forest, and plains in Dearborn, Michigan, this state park offers a place for families to enjoy the outdoors.
-There are six lakes within its boundaries, a 27-hole golf course, a heated swimming pool, playgrounds, and a baseball field.
-Families can enjoy hayrides, fishing, paddle boating, dancing, and many other camp activities.
-Cabins each have six cots, electricity, refrigerator/stove units, charcoal grills, and patio furniture.
-Those who choose to stay in a trailer or a tent have access to the same amenities in shelters located near their designated sleep sites.
-The camp offers weekly rentals of cabins or tents on their campgrounds from mid-June through Labor Day.
+Situated on 626 acres of hills, forest, and plains in Dearborn, Michigan since 1928, this campground is in a state park with six lakes within its boundaries, a 27-hole golf course, a heated swimming pool, playgrounds, and a baseball field.
+Families can enjoy bike trails, a zip line, hayrides, fishing, paddle boating, dancing, and many other outdoor camp activities.
+Since it’s only 44 miles northwest of Detroit, this is a good basecamp for family outings to the remarkable American history collection at the Henry Ford Museum, house tours of the Henry Ford Estate and a visit to the recreation Greenfield Village.
+Depending on season, catch a Detroit Tigers baseball game, Detroit Lions football game or a Big 10 college football game.
+Camp Dearborn cabins each have six cots, electricity, refrigerator/stove units, charcoal grills, and patio furniture.
+Those who choose to stay in an RV or tent have access to the same amenities.
+The camp runs themed weeks in summer and special Halloween events on fall weekends.

 13400 Camp Nawakwa Ln